michfingerut/crypto-balance-system/README.md

 - **CRUD Operations** for managing user balances (add/remove assets, retrieve balances).
 - **Calculate Total Balance**: It computes the total balance in a specified currency.
+- **Cache Mechanism**: The service caches the list of user coins and their holdings.

 ### Rate Service

 The rate-service microservice integrates with the CoinGecko API to fetch and store current cryptocurrency rates.
 It also includes the following:

+- **Get Operations**: for fatching coins current rate and crypto coins list.
 - **Caching Mechanism**: The service caches the latest crypto rates to minimize API calls.
 - **Background Job**: A job runs periodically to update the rates in the cache, The user can config the interval.